sjoseph11236/Software_Testing_Apprenticeship/questions.md

 ## IT and Customer Service

 - What does ITIL stand for and what does it refer to?
-- WHat does SLA stand for and what does it refer to?
+- What does SLA stand for and what does it refer to?

-## SOA

-- What is SOAP?
-- What is SOA?